LUOyk1999/LUOyk1999.github.io/_pages/about.md

 - **VLA / VLN**: our primary focus is building lightweight and scalable embodied agents for robotic manipulation and navigation. [**SimVLA**](https://arxiv.org/abs/2602.18224) provides a streamlined VLA baseline by decoupling perception from control and using a standard training recipe, flow matching, and self-attention. [**CORAL**](https://arxiv.org/abs/2603.09298) extends this foundation to scalable multi-task deployment through lightweight, parameter-isolated LoRA experts and dynamic instruction-based routing, with minimal storage cost and zero additional inference overhead [[IROS 2026](https://arxiv.org/abs/2603.09298)].

 - **Generation-Aware On-Device Detection and Segmentation**: develop unified models that combine visual generation with perception to better handle rare and challenging corner cases.
-In particular, we explore jointly performing image inpainting and detection or segmentation prediction, allowing models to recover missing visual evidence while recognizing targets efficiently on drones and robotic platforms.

 - **Multimodal Reasoning and Real-Time Video Understanding**: study efficient multimodal reasoning over continuous video streams from surveillance cameras, drones, and embodied agents.
-Our goal is to enable real-time understanding of evolving scenes, events, and agent interactions from both third-person and egocentric perspectives.
+Our goal is to enable real-time understanding of evolving scenes, events, and agent interactions.

 **2. Efficient Structural Representation and Architecture Optimization**